rxxuzi/hi-c/README.md

 - `wdex`: Add a path to Windows Defender's exclusion list.
 - `find`: Find files or directories containing a specific term.
 - `path`: Manage the system PATH variable.
-  - `add`: Add a path to the system PATH.
-  - `delete`: Delete a path from the system PATH.
-  - `print`: Print the current system PATH.
 - `size`: Get the size of a file or directory.
-- `stat`: Monitor system resources like RAM, CPU, Disk, and Heap usage
+- `stat`: Monitor system resources like RAM, CPU, Disk, and Heap usage.
-- `bkup`: Backup, restore, and sync files across directories
+- `sync`: Backup, restore, and sync files across directories.
+- `open`: Open specified directories in Windows Explorer and bring them to the foreground.

 ## License